-DoJ Review Of Russia Probe Now Is Criminal Case; Dems Charge WH Interference
+Democrats Say White House Is Interfering As Russia Review Becomes A Criminal Case

 Trump or Barr also have asked the Italian, British and Australian governments to cooperate.

-Democrats now pursuing an impeachment inquiry into Trump argue that Trump abused his office in threatening to withhold engagement and military assistance from Ukraine unless it agreed to launch investigations Trump thought might help him in the 2020 election.
+Democrats now pursuing an impeachment inquiry into the president argue that he abused his office in threatening to withhold engagement and military assistance from Ukraine unless it agreed to launch investigations Trump thought might help him in the 2020 election.